geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 Do you think they are going to choose Tiny?

 ##### **Chenyu** [[00:59:01](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3541)]
-Do you think they are going to choose Torch, Jax?
+Do you think they are going to choose Torch, JAX?

 ##### **Geohot** [[00:59:04](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3544)]
 That's our problem, right?